Environment and Vegetation of the Rio Bravo Conservation and Management Area

 (For more details than in this summary go to: Vegetation of Rio Bravo, which document needs revision but is still useful.)

 The Rio Bravo Conservation and Management Area (RBCMA), in northwest Belize, covers c.
-100,000 hectares (c.
-240,000 acres), including forest, savanna, swamp, marsh, river, and lake habitats.
+100,000 hectares (240,000 acres), including forest, savanna, swamp, marsh, river, and lake habitats (Fig. 1).
+Much of the forest is old growth.
 Beneath the forest are Maya ruins.
+Large animals that are rare elswwhere are present, such as great curassow, jaguar, spider monkey, and white-lipped peccary.
 The RBCMA is managed by The Programme for Belize, a Belizean non-profit organization dedicated to sustainable resource use, conservation of biodiversity, and environmental education.

-You can find these ecosystems near La Milpa and Hill Bank field stations in the RBCMA.
-Near La Milpa station you can learn some common trees in upland forest by studying name-tagged trees on the Mahogany Trail (“Tree trail” page in Contents) and referring to the guide Trees of La Milpa ( “Field guide to trees” page in Contents).
+You can explore the varied ecosystems of the RBCMA from La Milpa Lodge and Hill Bank field station.
+At La Milpa you can learn the most common trees in upland forest by studying name-tagged trees on the Mahogany Trail and referring to the guide Trees of La Milpa (see pages in this website: Trees on Mahogany trail and Field guide to trees).

 Vegetation history: Tropical forest has existed in the area since the end of the Pleistocene (~11,700 years ago).
 The ancient Maya cut much of the forest in what is now the RBCMA, but the forest has regrown in the 1100 years since the Maya decline.
 From the mid-nineteenth century the area has been exploited for mahogany (Swietenia macrophylla) and the sap of the chicle tree (Manilkara zapota).
 There have also been some small milpas (farm plots) and natural disturbances such as treefalls and hurricanes.
 But much of the forest is old growth.